Google Stadia leak suggests free version coming next year, but 4K will cost you

 Just hours before the Google Stadia launch, pricing details have already leaked for the upcoming streaming platform and the information suggests it'll even offer a free version.

-According to Canadian newspaper La Press (via Kotaku), the Google Stadia will offer both a subscription service as well as offering users the opportunity to purchase games individually.
+According to Canadian newspaper La Presse (via Kotaku), the Google Stadia will offer both a subscription service as well as offering users the opportunity to purchase games individually.

 How much for Stadia?

-Note: [Update: Since publication, La Presse has removed its article.]